 (Indian potato and cauliflower curry)

-Being what Indians call a "dry curry," very little water is used in making aloo gobi, so it is best made in a non-stick pot.
-Sometimes spelled alu gobhi.
+This dish is what the Indians call a "dry curry," so very little water is used in making aloo gobi.
+It is best made in a non-stick pot.

 4 to 6 servings